Maximizing Social Influence in Nearly Optimal Time

 Our proof of Theorem \ref{thm.exp.infl.rho} proceeds via two cases, depending on whether $\calh$ has many or few edges as a function of $\OPT$.
-The precise number of edges we require involves the constant $C = 48\cdot 6^3$ (from the definition of Algorithm \ref{approx-exp-infl-rho}), which we have not tried to optimize.
 We first show that, subject to $\calh$ having many edges, set $S$ from line $5$ or $8$ (corresponding to $k>1$ and $k=1$, respectively) is likely to have high influence.
 This follows the analysis from Theorem \ref{thm.alg1.correctness}.